wonyoung-jang/wonyoung-jang.github.io/content/en/project/university/DVD rental database.md

 ## Requirements

-  + Create a real-world business report using data extracted and analyzed from the DVD Rental Database
+  + Create a [PostgreSQL](https://www.postgresql.org/) real-world business report using data extracted and analyzed from the [DVD Rental Database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)

   + Summarize the business report, ensuring it is answerable, useful to the business, and focused on a specific metric/dimension